magnetsystems/r2m-sdk-android/README.md

 ### Build Android Apps with the SDK using Eclipse

-You need to add the SDK as a library to your project by:
+You need to add the SDK as a library to your Android project by:

-1. Choose File\Import
+1. Choose File\Import from the menu bar.
 2. Select Android\Existing Android Code Into Workspace
 3. Press the Next button.
 4. Press the Browse button.